Otolaryngology – Head and Neck Surgery

 Skull Base Surgery

-At Penn State Health, the Division of Otolaryngology−Head and Neck Surgery treats patients with cancerous and non-cancerous tumors that impact the base of the skull.
+At Penn State Health, the Department of Otolaryngology−Head and Neck Surgery treats patients with cancerous and non-cancerous tumors that impact the base of the skull.
 These tumors either start in the nose or grow towards the brain or the base of the skull or can be easily and safely accessed through the nose or ear.

 With modern technology, our joint teams are able to remove larger and larger tumors that sit between the nose and the brain safely.
 Whether we are treating tumors of the nose, the brain, or the pituitary gland, my goal is to provide the best surgical option while minimizing incisions and maximizing our patients ability to see and smell."